 - Consultants

-While the terms “self-employed” and “1099 employee” are often used interchangeably, there are some key differences:
+Although the terms “self-employed” and “1099 employee” are sometimes used interchangeably, the two have some notable differences: interchangeably, there are some key differences:

 Self-Employed | 1099 Employee |